MRZ code extraction from visa and passport documents using convolutional neural networks: Related Work

 \subsection{Passport MRZ Detection and Extraction}

-While Optical Character Recognition (OCR) software may extract text with reasonably good accuracy, state of the art methods struggle to accurately extract MRZ text.
+While Optical Character Recognition (OCR) based-methods may extract text with reasonably good accuracy, state of the art methods struggle to accurately extract MRZ text.
 This is evidenced by the relatively poor MRZ detection rate of PassportEye \cite{passporteye} which is based on Tesseract OCR \cite{smith2007overview}.
 Similarly, models designed for scene text extraction are not naturally well-suited for MRZ extraction.
-For example, end-to-end scene text recognition models such as FOTS \cite{liu2018fots} and Mask Textspotter \cite{lyu2018mask} may be able to detect and recognize MRZ.
+For example, end-to-end scene text recognition models such as FOTS \cite{liu2018fots} and Mask Textspotter \cite{lyu2018mask} may be able to detect and recognize the MRZ.
 However, these models are designed to handle text lines with arbitrary number of characters and employed techniques such as LSTM \cite{hochreiter1997long} to recognize text.
-Since MRZ text is always 2 lines, 44 characters per line, a specifically designed neural network architecture can help boosting text recognition performance.
-Additional, typical passport images used for identity verification purposes are taken with a smartphone, resulting in a high resolution images in which the passport appears in various places and at various sizes (see Figure ~\ref{fig:1}), presenting a additional challenge.
+Since common MRZ text found in passport and visa is always 2 lines, 44 characters per line, a specifically designed neural network architecture will likely improve performance.
+Additionally, typical passport images used for identity verification purposes are taken with a smartphone, resulting in a high resolution images in which the passport appears in various places and at various sizes (see Figure ~\ref{fig:1}), presenting an additional challenge.

-In 2011, \cite{bessmeltsev_high-speed_2011} presented a hardware-based method for portable passport readers for detecting and reading the MRZ of physical passports. \cite{lee_character_2015} propose a method for extracting the passport MRZ using template matching, but only for images in which the passport is surrounded by a black border. \cite{chernyshova_optical_2019} explored optical font recognition for forgery detection in passport MRZs. \cite{petrova_methods_2019} discuss methods for correcting or post-processing passport MRZ recognition results. \cite{hartl2014} present an algorithm for reading MRZ images on mobile devices, achieving an MRZ detection rate of 88.18\% with 5 frames and 56.1\% with single frame, along with a character reading rate of 98.58\%.
-In comparison our model boasts a 100\% single frame MRZ detection rate and 98.36\% character recognition macro-f1 score on passport and visa images.
+In 2011, \cite{bessmeltsev_high-speed_2011} presented a hardware-based method for portable passport readers for detecting and reading the MRZ of physical passports. \cite{lee_character_2015} proposed a method for extracting the passport MRZ using template matching, but only for images in which the passport is surrounded by a black border. \cite{chernyshova_optical_2019} explored optical font recognition for forgery detection in passport MRZs. \cite{petrova_methods_2019} discussed methods for correcting or post-processing passport MRZ recognition results. \cite{hartl2014} presented an algorithm for reading MRZ images on mobile devices, achieving an MRZ detection rate of 88.18\% with 5 frames and 56.1\% with single frame, along with a character reading rate of 98.58\%.
+In comparison our model boasts a 100\% single frame MRZ detection rate and 99.25\% character recognition macro-f1 score on passport and visa images.